12/02/2023

 He’d already created the “Ergon”, the world’s first commercially available ergonomic chair with wheels and a swivel motion.

-His next challenge was prompted by a visit to the geriatric ward of his local hospital.
+It was upon a visit to the geriatric ward of a local hospital that the inspiration for the next wave of chair upholsteries was born.
 In the wards, waiting areas and specialist dialysis treatment rooms, Bill and his colleague Don Chadwick noticed that the only chairs for patients were large La-Z-Boy recliners.

 While these chairs were comfortable enough, they weren’t very practical for the elderly patients that mostly used them.
 For starters, it required users to “fall” back into it because the footrest didn’t allow users to get their feet directly under them while sitting.
 Secondly, the lever to elevate the footrest was also difficult to manipulate.
-Finally, the foam stuffing spread the user’s weight unevenly while not allowing the material to breathe, causing the retention of heat and moisture.
+Finally, the foam stuffing spread the user’s weight unevenly, while not allowing the material to breathe.
+This caused the uneven retention of heat and moisture.

-Users of these chairs would frequently complain of pain, cramping and bedsores – all topped off by the fact that many would need assistance when it was time to get out of the chair.
+Users of these chairs would frequently complain of pain, cramping and bedsores.
+This was compounded by the fact that many needed assistance to get out of the chair.

-With all of this in mind, Stumpf and Chadwick set out to create a lightweight and breathable chair that could be easily used by people with reduced mobility.
+Keeping all of this in mind, Stumpf and Chadwick embarked on creating a lightweight and breathable chair that people with reduced mobility could easily use.
 This would be the birth of the Sarah chair, a high-end chair marketed to the elderly and those in need of lengthy medical procedures like chemotherapy and liver dialysis.

 But there was a problem.